D.J. (David Bowie song): Music and lyrics

 "D.J." takes a sardonic look at the world of the disc jockey.
 On the song, the DJ is looked at solely for what he is on the outside: "I am a DJ, I am what I play".
 Swiftly compared by biographers to Elvis Costello's "Radio Radio" (1978), writer Ian Mathers described the song as "a horror story about a human being reduced to nothing more than work."
 Bowie described the song in a 1979 radio interview: "This is somewhat cynical but it's my natural response to disco.
 The DJ is the one who is having ulcers now, not the executives, because if you do the unthinkable thing of putting a record on in a disco not in time, that's it.
 If you have thirty seconds' silence, your whole career is over."
 Biographer Nicholas Pegg and author Peter Doggett note that the song has the same initials as Bowie's actual name—David Jones.

 The song's primary key is in A minor, with a "neurotic compulsion" to move to A major.
 In the song's original mix, the bass, drums and rhythm guitar parts are noticeably pushed to the background, the last being encased with an Envelope phaser.
-The violin copies the vocal part in the first verse, after which it is ran through, and at ties replaced by, an EMS synthesiser.
+The violin copies the vocal part in the first verse, after which it is run through, and at times replaced by, an EMS synthesiser.
 According to Doggett, the track makes allusions to other musical artists, from the Rolling Stones and Neil Young to the Beach Boys and Talking Heads; Bowie mimics the last's David Byrne in his vocal performance.
 In his book Bowie in Berlin (2008), author Thomas Jerome Seabrook compares "D.J." to Bowie's own "TVC 15" (1976) or "Be My Wife" (1977), in that it is a "seemingly straightforward, punch-drunk rock'n'roller that [is] then gleefully perverted [in] some way or the other".
 Bryan Wawzenek of Ultimate Classic Rock highlighted "D.J." as a "danceable gem".